awsdocs/aws-sdk-for-javascript-v3/doc_source/api-gateway-invoking-lambda-provision-resources.md

    For more information on the `create-stack` command parameters, see the [AWS CLI Command Reference guide](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html), and the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html)\.

-1. Next, populate the table by folllowing the procdure [Populating the table](#api-gateway-invoking-lambda-resources-create-table)\.
+1. Next, populate the table by following the procedure [Populating the table](#api-gateway-invoking-lambda-resources-create-table)\.

 ## Populating the table<a name="api-gateway-invoking-lambda-resources-create-table"></a>

-To populate the table, first create a diretory named `libs`, and in it create a file named `dynamoClient.js`, and paste the content below into it\.
+To populate the table, first create a directory named `libs`, and in it create a file named `dynamoClient.js`, and paste the content below into it\.

 ```
 const { DynamoDBClient } = require ( "@aws-sdk/client-dynamodb" );